abhishekraj11303372/FinancePOC/README.md

 Project Based On DotNet Core and Angular.

-Using RTFPipe in dotnet core converting rtf files to html and displaying it in Angular.
+Using RTFPipe in dotnet core and converting rtf files to html and displaying it in Angular.